My latest interview is with Bait-Tech and Matrix backed England Feeder Squad member, Jamie Harrison.

 |Jamie with a lovely bag of carp and skimmers

 You can find Jamie’s You Tube channel here – Feeder Fishing Channel

-Before I let you go, here are some quick fire questions for
+Before I let you go, here are some quick fire questions for you,

 What’s your biggest fish?

 A 21lb Common Carp ‘lump’ on the pole at Larford Lakes!